grisha/grisha.github.com/source/_posts/2016-08-04-data-points.markdown

 means "we do not know".

 Therefore, we must only consider the known part of the data point, which is 75s.
-We can think of it that the data point just got smaller.
-Thus the correct calculation for the 3.0 point would be 3.0 &times; 50 &divide; 75 = 2.0 and for the 1.0 point 2.0 + 1.0 &times; 50 &divide;
-75 = 2.33.
+We can think of it that the data point (the "swimming pool") just got smaller.
+Thus the correct calculation for the 3.0 point would be 3.0 &times; 50 &divide; 75 = 2.0 and for the 1.0 point 2.0 + 1.0 &times; 50 &divide; 75 = 2.33.

 Here it is in SVG: